 We do this in many ways, we have a new PSHE scheme that all teachers are using.
-This also includes a 4 x a week reflective session, where children have a chance to gather themselves and catch breath after busy lunchtimes.
+This also includes week reflective sessions, delivered four times a week, where children have a chance to gather themselves and catch breath after busy lunchtimes.
 This has really helped many children I have spoken to and puts them in a calmer mind set to face and embrace their learning.

 Forest School helps children to get outside and learn in a different environment and gain skills in practical areas and to also reduce stress by being active and mindful within nature.
 It supports the curriculum and helps embed classroom learning in a practical way.
 Outdoor learning has been well documented and has been used successfully to support holistic learning in Primary Schools across the UK for many years.